-The truth is, there is no typical drug abuser.
+The truth is, anyone can develop a substance use disorder.
 Among the old and young, prescription abuse is on the rise in America.
 The best way to prevent addiction and death is to take prescription medications responsibly.

 Fortuna, Robert, MD, et al. Pediatrics.

 U.S. Substance Abuse and Mental Health Services Administration, news release\

 National Institute on Drug Abuse.
 What are the treatments for heroin addiction?

 Office of National Drug Control Policy.
 Teens and Prescription Drugs.